 '''

-[{par0,val0},{par1,val1},{par2,val3},{par3,val4}]
+[{par1,val1},{par2,val3},{par3,val4}]

 '''

-The run-time system will abort before staring up if an include file specified in sys.config or a -configfd configuration does not exist, or is erroneous.
-However, installing a new release version will not fail if there is an error while loading an include file, but an error message is returned and the erroneous file is ignored.
+The behavior if a file specified in sys.config does not exist, or is erroneous, is backwards compatible.
+Starting the runtime system will fail.
+Installing a new release version will not fail, but an error message is returned and the erroneous file is ignored.

-'''

 app(4), erts:erl(1), OTP Design Principles

-'''